Daenerys Targaryen: General

 In the fifth season, after a failed rebellion and assassination attempt, some critics questioned Daenerys's ability to rule effectively.
 Aaron Couch of The Hollywood Reporter praised the first meeting of Daenerys and Tyrion Lannister, comparing their meeting "to first seeing the heroes of Marvel Studios' Avengers come together".
 Lauren Morgan of the New York Daily News noted Daenerys' first dragon flight, calling it "a real fist-pumping moment".
 Liz Shannon Miller of IndieWire praised Daenerys's return to the Dothraki in the sixth season, calling it a "nice return to basics".
 Other commentators noted Daenerys's burning of the Dothraki leaders in the "Book of the Stranger" episode.
 James Hibberd of Entertainment Weekly called the burning scene "one of her incredible showstopping moments".
 After setting sail to Westeros in the season finale, "The Winds of Winter", Eric Deggans of NPR said Daenerys "has finally developed into the powerful leader the show has been grooming her to become for five seasons".

 In the last two seasons of the series, Daenerys received more mixed critical reviews.
 In the seventh season premiere episode "Dragonstone", Daniel D'Addario of Time said Daenerys and Tyrion Lannister's meeting "seem to elicit the most interest from the show itself".
 Matt Zoller Seitz, writing for Vulture, compares Daenerys's leadership and control to Michael Corleone in The Godfather, stating "The show's main storytelling model has been the first Godfather, which ended with Michael Corleone having the clan's major enemies executed and reasserting control over his realm".
-The eighth season saw the most critical reviews of Daenerys for the series.
+The eighth season, which Clarke sarcastically dubbed "the best season ever", saw the most critical reviews of Daenerys for the series.
 Commentators cited the penultimate episode "The Bells" as a turning point for Daenerys's storyline, seeing her descent into madness.
-Despite criticism of the finale's lot, Caroline Framke of Variety praised Clarke's performance.
+Despite criticism of the finale's plot, Caroline Framke of Variety praised Clarke's performance.
 After the series finale, many critics said Daenerys deserved a better execution of her story arc.